 Another cheap way to add flavor to your meals is with broth, stock, or bouillon cubes.
 It won’t hurt to have a supply of beef, chicken, and vegetable broth.
 This food is perfect for a depression era.
 I buy these all the time: Organic Broth

 If you’ve ever had to live off a limited budget for a long period of time, what foods did your family turn to?
+What’s in your Great Depression Pantry?
 May God bless this world, Linda